vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 This parameter controls the ability for users to connect, change, and disconnect devices attached to the virtual machine.

-Scans for this parameter should not generate findings if the parameter is found and set to TRUE, or the parameter is omitted and using the default for virtual machines which always run in vSphere 7 environments.
+Scans for this parameter should not generate findings if the parameter is found and set to TRUE, or if the parameter is omitted, because the default is correct for virtual machines that run only in vSphere 7 environments.

 ### isolation.device.edit.disable